NextronSystems/thor-manual/usage/beforeyoubegin.rst

 Before you begin to use THOR for the first time, you should read through this section to get a better understanding of what is needed to use THOR.

-In the following chapters you should learn how THOR works.
+In the following chapters, you should learn how THOR works.

 Add License File
 ----------------